innovationchef/Analytics/README.md

 # Analytics
-This is a personal repository where I have applied different Machine Learning Algorithms of different dataset.
+This is a personal repository where I have applied different Machine Learning Algorithms on different datasets.
-The nomenclature of the folder in this folder is as follows - MethodName_DataSet
+The nomenclature of the folders within this folder is as follows - MethodName_DataSet